nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 * Introduce approximate inference using importance sampling, in state space models
 * Finally, describe the Auxiliary Particle Filter, its intepretation and the recent Improved Particle Filter by Elvira et al. [1]

 The ideal target reader has familiarity with Bayesian inference, basics of Monte Carlo and importance sampling, basics of particle filters.
 However, if you are familiar with Bayesian inference in a "batch" setting (where data is processed all at once), you should be able to follow.
-If you are not, I will write a blogpost on Bayesian inference that assumes no prior background except basic rules of probability.
+If you are not, I will (soon-ish) write a blogpost on Bayesian inference that assumes no prior background except basic rules of probability.
 Even then, I ambitiously hope that this post can be interesting to both Bayesian statistics experts who aren't aware of the work I will describe (these can skip to the sections on Auxiliary Particle Filters and Improved Auxiliary Particle Filters.) *and* people who see particle filters for the first time.

 1. [Brief introduction to sequential inference](#introduction)
     1. [General Bayesian Filtering](#generalfilter)